sidthekid402/CupReports/README.md

 - Time management + task splitting
 - Staying awake on pure sugar

-### All in all, this was a great learning experience for the whole group, as it was mostly everyone's first hackathon
+### All in all, this was a great learning experience for the whole group, as this was most of our first hackathons